 5. What kind of equipment do you use?
 Do you have back up?

 A good photographer will not assume you know everything about all the cameras out there and tell you the key points about his equipment.
-As I mentioned in one of my previous posts, one of the most important things a professional wedding photographer must have is a means of backup.
+As I mentioned in one of my previous posts, one of the most important things a professional wedding photographer and videographer must have is a means of backup.
 For example, at Tara Weddings all of our cameras shoot to two memory cards simultaneously, and our photographers carry around 2 and sometimes even 3 cameras.
 That way we are ready for anything.

 These are the 5 questions you should ask first.
 If the answers did not satisfy you, there is no point to continue to the other ones.
 However, if you were happy with all of the answers, please continue.

 After you asked your photographer the first set of fundamental questions and were satisfied with the answers, you should find out how well your outlooks on the shooting process suit each other.
 I used the work “Matchmaking” on purpose here, because the next 4 questions will allow you to understand how easy it would be for you two to work together.
 So here are the questions:

 6. Have you shot a wedding at my location of choice?
 If not, will you view it before the wedding?